Top 10 Best Beaches in Victoria, Australia

 5. Half Moon Bay

 Mornington is just over an hour from Melbourne and the gateway to the peninsular.
-One of the best beaches near Melbourne for families with kids because it is sheltered and usually calm.
-Mornington beach is popular for paddle boarders for the same reason.
+Mothers beach is one of the best beaches in Victoria for families with kids because it is sheltered and usually calm.
+Mornington beach is popular spot for stand up paddle boarding for the same reason.

 7. Sorrento Beach, Mornington Peninsula